- Why did PayFit decide to get the ISO 27001 certification?

-From June 2019, we created the essential documents that formed the basis for our day-to-day security following the ISO 27001 certficiation.
+From June 2019, we created the documents that formed the basis for our day-to-day security following the ISO 27001 certification.
 In concrete terms, these documents include 114 specific and highly operational checks, divided into nine major policies:

 - general security policy;

 - security of operations;

 - incident response plan;